vinay-sj/Issue-Tracker/README.md

 ** All the requests land on the same physical server within the Express application and are routed into two different middleware based on the request.
 ** As the application grows, the API will have other consumers and the two parts will have different scaling requirements.
 Also, it will be hard to diagnose and debug performance issues.
 So the better option is to separate it into two servers.
 * To keep the variables for ports flexible we use `dotenv` to supply environment variables stored in configuration files.
 We can use any environment variable using process.env properties.
 The values of the environament variables should be declared in a `.env` file in the root during development.
+* `cross-origin resource sharing` or CORS is the mechanism of determining if the request can be allowed.
+* In our application we don't disable unauthenticated requests across origins.
+We can change the UI to make even API requests to the UI server, and then using proxy that request will be routed to the API server.

 ### Errors and Issues

 * `npm install` was showing an error: `apollo-graphql@0.4.5 requires a peer of graphql@^14.2.1 but none is installed.
 You must install peer dependencies yourself`.
 I had to specify a graphql version to `14.2.1` in api's package.json to fix it.